Exercise medicine: Evidence for the efficacy of exercise as a medical treatment

+Exercise and osteoarthritis

+When compared to hip replacement and knee replacement respectively, exercise does not provide the same level of pain relief in the medium term as these major surgeries.
+However, less invasive surgery is not superior to exercise for mild-moderate knee osteoarthritis.
+Early knee replacement may not be cost-effective compared to an exercise program followed by crossover to knee replacement if necessary.
+Whereas exercise leads to reduced all-cause mortality, knee and hip replacement lead initially to reduced all-cause mortality then increased mortality after 11 years or more.

 Exercise and cardiovascular disease

 There are multiple ways in which exercise can reduce cardiovascular disease and mortality, including through lowering blood pressure and lowering LDL cholesterol levels.
 Although multiple mechanisms are possible, the relationship between exercise as measured by accelerometer data and cardiovascular mortality is strong (inverse, non-linear).

 Exercise and cancer

 Exercise prescription is now a recognized treatment for cancer, as studies have shown that exercise is associated with superior mortality outcomes and lower recurrence rates.

 Exercise and mental illness

 Exercise both prevents and treats mental illnesses, including depression in particular, with positive effects likely for anxiety, bipolar disorder and suicidality.

 Exercise dosing

 Exercise prescription is not simply a matter of advising or demanding that a patient increases their exercise levels.
 It requires significant expertise and experience, with core competencies well described.
 Sudden increase of exercise levels is likely to lead to painful musculoskeletal symptoms or even injury (preventing further exercise).

 The lifetime prevalence of hip and knee osteoarthritis is 13% for competitive runners, 10% for non-runners, but only 4% for moderate social runners, demonstrating a U-shaped curve between running load and arthritis risk (high and low dose = higher risk; moderate load = lower risk).
 With respect to back pain, increasing levels of exercise reduce risk of back pain, but having occupational manual loading increases the risk.
 The bottom of the U-shaped curve for injury risk and loading is sometimes referred to as the Goldilocks zone (not too little exercise but not too much).
 There also may be a Goldilocks zone for physical activity and all-cause mortality, but at a very high level and with an eccentric U-shape (that is, low exercise levels are far riskier for all-cause mortality than extremely high exercise levels).